motion-caption/motion-caption.github.io/README.md

 ## 👀 Introduce to Motion-caption

-We first preprocess existing datasets to ensure that the captions contain visual information and include more detailed action descriptions.
+We first process existing datasets to ensure that the captions contain visual information and include more detailed action descriptions.
 Additionally, we integrate multi-source data, combining human-labeled action data with virtual action data generated using Unity3D.
 Through effective data fusion and a staged training strategy, we fine-tune existing large-scale video understanding models to generate captions with richer dynamic information.
 Experimental results